shmugoh/shmugoh.github.io/src/pages/projects.md

 project is no longer actively developed, it still remains a useful tool for those who prefer a simple and straightforward solution for executing Discord webhooks.

+I made this because I wanted to mess around with my friend on our personal server; webhooks were too complex to run, so as any programmer would do, I spent an entire week working on a 1-min solution

 ## [pathman](https://github.com/shmugoh/pathman)